How can you use a small business server?

 • I don’t mind migrating to or purchasing a new server if I outgrow my current server

-• I don’t need redundant features like dual-ethernet or RAID
+• I don’t need redundant features like dual-ethernet, RAID or power supplies

 • My server workloads are relatively low power operations